 9.1.
 Rode VideoMic Me

 An external microphone is so important for us.
-Whenever we vlog we use it attached to our phone.
-You can also attach it to your camera with a converter plug.
+Whenever we vlog we use it attached to our Sony A7R ii with a converter plug.
+You can also attach it to your phone.
 Rode VideoMic Me is magical.
 It comes with a “dead cat” windshield so you can vlog in whatever weather conditions and your voice will be recorded beautifully.
 It is wireless, easy to plug in and so small, but does the job perfectly.

 Pros: It is lightweight, great quality and well built.
 It is perfect for basic vlogging and voice recording.
 Eliminates the surrounding sounds perfectly.